luiscartor/luiscartor.github.io.old/RMT_part2.md

 2.3 Basic executions
 --------------------

-Beyond basic arithmetic operations, we will built programmes where a piece of code will need to be executed several times, we will need to iterate across some sequence, or we will need to evaluate whether or not a piece of code needs to be run.
+Beyond basic arithmetic operations, we will built programs where a piece of code will need to be executed several times, we will need to iterate across some sequence, or we will need to evaluate whether or not a piece of code needs to be run.
 In this section, we study how to do this.

 ### 2.3.1 Conditional execution

-To program pieces of code where we evaluate one or more conditions along some statements to be run, we use decision making statements.
+In order to program pieces of code where we evaluate one or more conditions along some statements to be run, we use decision making statements.
 If a condition is determined to be true, some statements will be executed.

 ![](assets/img/ifcond.jpeg)